farzamdorostkar/farzamdorostkar.github.io/_teaching/teaching-iust-vlsi.md

 date: 2019-01-01
 ---

-I was the teaching assistant for the graduate course "Design of VLSI Circuits" for two semesters at the School of Electrical Engineering, IUST.
-My responsibilities included giving lectures, preparing final projects, and grading.
+I served as a teaching assistant for the 'Design of VLSI Circuits' graduate course, instructed by Prof. [Sattar Mirzakuchaki](http://www.iust.ac.ir/content/45062/Dr.-Mirzakuchaki), during the Winter and Fall 2019 semesters at the School of Electrical Engineering, IUST.
+My responsibilities included delivering lectures, preparing final projects, and grading assignments.